-This is a composite null hypothesis that consists of three different states.
-A feature is replicable only if the true but unobserved states of both studies take the value of $1.$ This effectively provides stronger evidence as a feature in a confounded study may be falsely identified as a signal but will not be picked up as replicable with the null specified in (\ref{null}).
-Define the local false discovery rate as the posterior probability of being null given data \citep{efron2012large}.
-Specifically, we have
+which is composite and consists of three configurations $(0,0), (0,1)$ and $(1,0).$ A SNP is declared replicable only if $\theta_{i1}=\theta_{i2}=1$.
+This defintion provides strong evidence, as a spurious signal appearing in only one study will not be deemed replicable under (\ref{null}).

+We define the local false discovery rate (Lfdr) as the posterior probability that hypothesis $i$ is non-replicable given the observed data \citep{efron2012large}:

-In (\ref{lfdr}), the three components of the composite null are enumerated as the four-component mixture model treats each component equally.
-It is usually assumed that $f_0$ follows a standard uniform distribution.
-For $f_1$ and $f_2,$ non-parametric estimations are desirable for robust inference.
-We impose the monotonicity condition \citep{sun2007oracle, cao2013optimal} and assume that
+In (\ref{lfdr}), the numerator enumerates the three components of the composite null, while the denominator corresponds to the full four-component mixture.
+The null density $f_0$ is typically taken to be the standard uniform distribution.
+To enhance robustness, we estimate $f_1$ and $f_2$ nonparametrically under the monotonicity constraint \citep{sun2007oracle, cao2013optimal}: